malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 of the glass transition temperature.
 This is not entirely surprising when considering the types of relaxations taking place.
-The onset of dynamic heterogeneities, like the glass transition is a kinetic phenomena, [@Debenedetti2001] describing the motion that takes place.
+The onset of dynamic heterogeneities, like the glass transition is a kinetic process, [@Debenedetti2001] describing the motion that takes place.
 While the melting point, and supercooled liquids are a thermodynamic description,